-Based on what we have heard we know that making an active contribution to local areas makes people feel more engaged and invested in the place where they live, work or learn.
-This can help to prevent and alleviate short and long-term mental and physical conditions, as well as build community pride and resilience.
-We will work to ensure that there are a range of opportunities for people to engage in meaningful work.
+Actively contributing to communities can help make some people feel engaged and invested in the place where they live, work or learn.
+It can also help to prevent and alleviate short and long term mental and physical conditions, as well as build community pride and resilience.
+We will work to ensure that there are a range of employment, adult education and volunteering opportunities for people with long term conditions to engage in their city and communities.
+We know that some people with long term conditions (whether mental or physical) and disabilities may experience barriers to engaging with their neighbourhoods and local communities or accessing local community facilities such as libraries due to mobility issues and low confidence.
+We will ensure that people who have such barriers are made aware of the range of support available to them.